microsoft/FluidFramework/examples/apps/cra-demo/README.md

 # @fluid-example/cra-demo
 This is an experimental learning tutorial demonstrating a completed integration between [`create-react-app`](https://create-react-app.dev/) and Fluid.
-Below you will find instructions to how to start from `create-react-app` and get to this completed state.

 Concepts you will learn:
 1. How to integrate Fluid into a React application
-2. How run and connect your application to a local Fluid service
+2. How to run and connect your application to a local Fluid service (Tinylicious)
 3. How to create and get Fluid Containers and DataObjects
 4. How to use a single KeyValuePair (KVPair) DataObject to sync data between connected clients